 You can feel unprepared for what to expect, which can make it difficult to admit any struggles that you may be having.
 Many moms will conceal how they are feeling, as if they have to keep it a secret from everyone else.
 If you are just not feeling like yourself & are worried about how you are feeling, it is important to reach out for help.

 You may hear other moms talking about their amazing pregnancy and postpartum experiences, while you are experiencing scary and distressing thoughts and feelings.
 Hearing other moms’ stories may make you feel even more ashamed and isolated.
 However, these stories may not exactly depict their whole situation.
 Many moms tend to only share the “good” parts of motherhood and refrain from sharing the challenging, emotionally & physically draining parts of it.
 When this happens, it becomes hard to relate to that “perfect scenario”, which leads to further shame and self doubt.

 Many women can find motherhood difficult to navigate, and are often expected to just “find their way” and return back to “normal” as soon as possible.
 It is OK to admit that you are having a difficult time with it all.
 You may also feel added pressure from yourself to be the “perfect mom”, which can make you feel even worse.

 If you are experiencing feelings of anxiety or depression, it is important to seek help for the way you are feeling, no matter how scary or distressing it may seem.

 I work with prenatal moms through pregnancy, into their postpartum stage and beyond.
 I also offer therapeutic services for moms on bed rest, who may be experiencing a high risk pregnancy.
-Dads are also prone to experience an identity shift and are encouraged to join sessions if the need arises.
+Dads are also prone to experience an identity shift and are encouraged to attend a session and participate in the treatment program.

-Feel free to contact me for a brief consultation to see if I can help.
+Feel free to contact me for a brief consultation to see how I can help.